anshul090/bcs-fellowship-public-influencer/README.md

 # Anshul Gandhi – Public Influencer Contributions

-As part of my broader contributions to the AI and technology community, I’ve served as a **judge and mentor** at multiple public hackathons and innovation events.
-These engagements reflect my commitment to supporting ethical AI development, inspiring the next generation of technologists, and shaping how real-world AI is evaluated and applied.
+As part of my broader contributions to the AI and technology community, I’ve served as a **judge and mentor** at numerous public hackathons and innovation events over the years.

+Below are **a few recent examples** of my public engagements, selected to illustrate my ongoing commitment to community impact, responsible AI, and industry mentorship.

+---

 ## 🎓 UWB Hacks: Save The World (ACM-affiliated)